SwapnilPurohit/SOR_26/README.md

     )
 ```

-Let's try it in the simulation!
+Test it:
 ```bash
 ros2 launch erc_gazebo_sensors spawn_robot.launch.py
 ```

 ![alt text][image13]

-We can see the red laserscan points in Rviz

-Also verify the rendering of lidars in Gazebo, as we set it to `true` in the gazebo plugin file, with the `Visualize Lidar` tool:
+The red laser-scan points appear in RViz.
+You can also verify rendering inside Gazebo (since `visualize` is `true`) with the **Visualize Lidar** tool:

 ![alt text][image14]

-Here also we can get a simple mapping of the surroundings by increasing the decay time
+Increase decay time here too for a simple map of the surroundings:

 ![alt text][image15]

-# 3D lidar
+#### 3D Lidar

-If we want to simulate a 3D lidar we only have to add vertical samples together with the minimum and maximum angles.
+To simulate a 3D lidar, add vertical samples (with min/max angles) alongside the horizontal scan parameters in `erc_bot.gazebo`:

-So, let's modify the  erc_bot.gazebo to add vertical samples as well

-Add this block after the horizontal scan parameters:
 ```xml
           <vertical>
               <samples>32</samples>